-- Metabolites: The products of the cycle provide negative feedback on the enzymes that catalyse it.
+- Metabolites: Products of the cycle provide negative feedback on the enzymes that catalyse it.
 For example, NADH inhibits the majority of the enzymes found in the TCA cycle.

 - Citrate: Inhibits phosphofructokinase, a key enzyme in glycolysis.
 This reduces the rate of production of pyruvate and therefore of acetyl-CoA.

-- Calcium: Calcium accelerates the TCA cycle by stimulating the link reaction.
+- Calcium: Accelerates the TCA cycle by stimulating the link reaction.